BranchMetrics/mac-branch-deep-linking/README.md

 ##### _Caution: Your app's URI scheme must be the first scheme defined (item 0) in the list._

 The Branch SDK will use the first URI Scheme from your list that does not start with `fb`, `db`, `twitterkit-`, `pin`, or `com.googleusercontent.apps`.
 These schemes are ignored by Branch since they are commonly used by other app kits for oauth and other uses.

 ### Add Some Code

 Start Branch when your app first starts up.
-In your app delegate, start Branch in your `- applicationWillFinishLaunching:` method:
+In your app delegate, start Branch in your  `applicationWillFinishLaunching:`
+method:

 ```objc
 #import <Branch/Branch.h>